shikaku2/st-abcplayer/README.md

 ## Known limitations

-- **No vocals** — ABC and abcjs are instrumental only; this is fine
+- **No vocals** — ABC and abcjs are instrumental only
 - **Soundfont size** — FluidR3_GM fetches per-note MP3s (~80KB each) from
   paulrosen's GitHub Pages CDN, lazy-loaded on first Play click.
 A 3-instrument tune might pull 2–3MB on first load; all cached after that.
 If the CDN is slow or you want offline support, mirror the note files locally and update `SOUNDFONT_URL` in `index.js`.
-- **AAC not implemented** — WAV is lossless and universally convertible.
+- **MP3 is CBR only** — lamejs's simple API doesn't expose clean VBR.
-  If you need AAC: `ffmpeg -i out.wav -c:a aac -b:a 192k out.aac`
+  256 kbps CBR is transparent quality for most listeners.
 - **Long compositions** — WAV export estimates duration from barline count.
   Very long pieces (>5 min) may get cut off; increase the tail in `estimateDurationSeconds()` if needed.